gshanemiller/reinvent/doc/packet_design.md

 of compromise, ship multi-core CPUs.
 So in order to perform high speed I/O without stalling the NIC --- and thus defeating performance because its H/W buffers are full awaiting CPU handoff --- H/W manufactures created NICs with multiple TX and RX queues.
 Each queue works, for all intents and purposes share-nothing.
-Typically each queue is pinned to one CPU core.
+Typically each queue is pinned to one CPU core so that one core alone handles transmitting on it (TXQ) or receiving from it (RXQ).
 Now we're back to scalable performance.

 Third, modern machines are NUMA (Non Uniform Machine Architecture).
 Programmers incur severe performance penalties if a H/W resource on NUMA node A --- which includes CPU cores, DRAM, NICs among others --- access H/W resources on a